Payday Lending in America

 See the full report now, or check out this infographic for a summary of how individuals decide to borrow instead of choosing other options, such as cutting back or deferring other costs, and how they fare using the loans.

 Methodology: Pew’s survey of payday loan borrowers is a nationally representative telephone poll conducted in two parts.
-Demographic data is derived from 33,576 responses (margin of error +/- 0.2%).
+All data on demographics, storefront and online usage is derived from 33,576 responses (margin of error +/- 0.2%).
 All of the information about borrower attitudes and experiences is based on 451 to 703 in-depth interviews representative of payday borrowers (margin of error ranges from +/- 4.2% +/- 4.6%).
 Borrower quotations come from a series of 10 focus groups.

 Come back to this collection often for Pew's latest research on payday lending in America, and see the Safe Small-Dollar Loans Research Project’s main page for more information about small-dollar lending.